Loading lesson…

 The big idea: AlexNet did not invent deep learning, but it proved the recipe worked at scale.
 Everything that followed, from AlphaGo to GPT-4, traces through that 2012 submission.

-What is the core idea behind "AlexNet and the Deep Learning Revolution"?
+What is the main idea of "AlexNet and the Deep Learning Revolution"?

-Which best describes the scope of "AlexNet and the Deep Learning Revolution"?
+Which concept is most central to "AlexNet and the Deep Learning Revolution"?